verdigado/nc-share-tools/README.md

-# Nextcloud Circles Share Migration
+# Nextcloud Share Tools

+Supported commands:

-PHP script to migrate all shares to nextcloud circles, which get replaced by shares to the individual circle members.
+- Migrate Circle Shares: PHP script to migrate all shares to nextcloud circles, which get replaced by shares to the individual circle members.
 The script writes all migrated shares into CSV files.
+- Create Calendar Shares: Share all calendars to a single user

 ![CSV Export](docs/csv_export.png)